supercodepoet/django-skylark/docs/intro.rst

 That's all we have so far.
 Notice that we don't have a normal HTML page here.
 There is no doctype, no ``<html>`` tag, it's just the good stuff: the ``<body>`` tag.

-Now CrunchyFrog does it's thing.
+Now Django Skylark does it's thing.
 It takes the bits you've assembled and is going to render the page for you.

 The HTML that this will create looks something like this::